typelevel/cats-effect/docs/std/dispatcher.md

 }
 ```

-As an user we're supposed to create an implementation of this class where we implement `onMessage`.
+As a user we're supposed to create an implementation of this class where we implement `onMessage`.

 Let's say that we have a [`queue`](https://typelevel.org/cats-effect/docs/std/queue) and that we want to add each message received to the queue.
 We might,
 naively, try to do the following